Tim Watson (safety)

-Tazim Wajid Wajed (born James Timothy Watson Jr.; August 13, 1970) is a former American football safety in the National Football League (NFL).
-He played professionally for the Kansas City Chiefs, the New York Giants, and the Philadelphia Eagles.
+Tazim Wajid Wajed (born James Timothy Watson Jr.; August 13, 1970) is an American former professional football safety in the National Football League (NFL).
+He was selected by the Green Bay Packers in the sixth round of the 1993 NFL draft, and also played for the Kansas City Chiefs, New York Giants, and Philadelphia Eagles.

 Early life

 Watson was born in Fort Valley, Georgia.
 He was a three-sport athlete in high school, lettering in football, basketball, and track.
 An All-Middle Georgia selection following his senior football season, Watson graduated with honors from Peach County High School.

 College career

 Watson played college football at Howard University.
 He holds the record for blocked kicks at Howard, with seven.
 He has the distinction of being the first athlete in the history of the school to be named to the GTE Academic All-America Team (1992).

 Watson earned a bachelor's degree cum laude in fashion merchandising and business marketing, then completed post-graduate studies in athletic administration.
 In 1992 he became a member of Omega Psi Phi fraternity.
 Most recently, Watson was inducted into the Howard University Athletic Hall of Fame, class of 2005.